33 (Battlestar Galactica): Writing

 David Eick called the episode a "standalone concept" that did not require having seen the miniseries to understand it.
 Because the miniseries ended "at a very happy place", starting the series in the middle of a crisis without explanation, and showing the audience that "actually, while you—the audience—were away, really bad things have been happening" made for a much more intriguing and interesting story.
-"33s complex storyline was a harbinger for episodes to come, and laid the groundwork with the network and audiences alike.
+The complex storyline of "33" was a harbinger for episodes to come, and laid the groundwork with the network and audiences alike.

 Moore explained on his blog that the number 33 had no hidden meaning or significance, it was just sufficiently long to allow minor functions like snacking, showering, or napping, but was too short to allow anybody to gain any meaningful sleep and recharge their batteries.
 Further, Moore intentionally gave the number no meaning to avoid including unnecessary technobabble into a drama-driven episode.